TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 • Priority security, parking discounts, and complimentary value services at Toronto Pearson Airport (YYZ)

-In our study, we estimated the Amex Platinum provided $2,500 of value in credit card benefits, or half as much as the TD Aeroplan VIP – but that’s because we focused on airline benefits.
-In reality, the Amex Platinum likely has far more to offer, just be prepared to do a lot of travelling, shopping, and fine dining to get your money’s worth.
+In our study, we estimated The Platinum Card provided $829 of value in perks alone, and this doesn't include all the specialty Platinum travel benefits.
+In reality, The Platinum Card likely has far more to offer – just be prepared to do a lot of travelling, shopping, and fine dining to get your money's worth.

-How do the TD Aeroplan Visa Infinite Privilege and Amex Platinum compare?
+How do the TD Aeroplan Visa Infinite Privilege Credit Card and The Platinum Card compare?

-If yes, the TD Aeroplan VIP can offer you a superior travel experience and value courtesy of its annual companion voucher.
-If not, you’re better off using the Amex Platinum’s flexible discount airfare program and $400 worth of annual credits with no strings attached.
+If yes, the TD Aeroplan Visa Infinite Privilege Credit Card can offer you a superior travel experience and value courtesy of its annual companion voucher.
+If not, you're better off using The Platinum Card's flexible discount airfare program and $400 worth of annual credits with no strings attached.

 Best insurance: TD Aeroplan Visa Infinite Privilege Credit Card

-The TD Aeroplan VIP’s superior coverage and claim limits make it the best choice for peace of mind, whether you’re shopping or travelling.
+The TD Aeroplan Visa Infinite Privilege Credit Card's superior coverage and claim limits make it the best choice for peace of mind, whether you're shopping or travelling.

 Best rewards: TD Aeroplan Visa Infinite Privilege Credit Card

-Although Amex points are more flexible, the TD Aeroplan VIP earns more points at more places around the world thanks to Visa’s widespread acceptance.
+Although Amex points are more flexible, the TD Aeroplan Visa Infinite Privilege Credit Card earns more points at more places around the world thanks to Visa's widespread acceptance.

 Highest acceptance: TD Aeroplan Visa Infinite Privilege Credit Card